MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-framework.md

 ### Conditional Access Policies

-To ensure that only apps supporting App Protection Poliies access work or school account data, Microsoft Entra Conditional Access policies are required.
+To ensure that only apps supporting App Protection Policies access work or school account data, Microsoft Entra Conditional Access policies are required.
 These policies are described in [Conditional Access: Require approved client apps or app protection policy](/azure/active-directory/conditional-access/howto-policy-approved-app-or-app-protection).

  See **Require approved client apps or app protection policy with mobile devices** in [Conditional Access: Require approved client apps or app protection policy](/azure/active-directory/conditional-access/howto-policy-approved-app-or-app-protection) for steps to implement the specific policies.
 Finally, implement the steps in [Block legacy authentication](/azure/active-directory/conditional-access/block-legacy-authentication) to block legacy authentication capable iOS and Android apps.